jimoh-sodiq/VuePatterns/docs/guide/composables.md

 :::
 Composables are functions that return reusable logic, similar to how Vue 2's mixins worked, but with several improvements.
 In this documentation, we will explore the concept of Vue.js 3 composables and provide examples to help you understand how to leverage them in your applications.

-The composables page will contain a list of reusable functions that are not found in `VueUSe` and are more project specific.
+The composables page will contain a list of reusable functions that are not found in `VueUse` and are more project specific.
 It contains logic that might be useful for others.
+And usually easily implemented 😂

 ### Code Sample